SlipperyJ/spaceport/README.md

 # Spaceport

-This is a project for the sole purpose practicing TDD with Ruby and is loosely based on the game Elite Dangerous.
-Spaceport is a system for organising the docking of spaceships at busy spaceports that have a constant traffic of eg. large trade ships, medium sized explorer ships and small fighters.

-In a brutally violent galaxy, safety and efficiency is key to the prosperity and survival of a spaceport, that's why our unrivalled spaceport docking technology should be used by all spaceports that harbor the utmost care for their inhabitants and associates.
+In a brutal and violent galaxy, safety and efficiency is key to the prosperity and survival of a spaceport, that's why our unrivalled spaceport docking technology should be used by all spaceports that harbor the utmost care for their inhabitants and associates.

+For the sole purpose practicing TDD with Ruby, I came up with the idea of building a spaceport system loosely based on the game elite dangerous.
+Spaceport is a system for organising the docking of spaceships at busy spaceports that have a constant traffic of eg. large trade ships, medium sized explorer ships and small fighters, with the occasional trouble maker that needs to be dealt with by security forces.

 ### Technologies